Grilling 101: How to Practice Grill Safety

 Before your first barbecue of the season, check the gas hose for leaks by applying a light soap and water solution to the hoses and connectors.
 Turn on the gas supply.
 The solution will bubble if there is a gas or propane leak, and you should replace those parts immediately before grilling.
 Other signs of a possible natural gas or propane leak include the smell of gas near the barbecue or a flame that won't light.

-Not only is keeping your grill clean a vital safety step, but it is also the essential maintenance practice to keep your grill lasting for years to come.
+Keeping your grill clean is a vital safety step and an essential maintenance practice to keep your grill lasting for years to come.

 Routinely wipe down the exterior surfaces with soapy water to remove dust, ash, and debris.
 Use a wire brush to clean the grill grates before and after every use.
 Remove grease or fat build-up from both the grill and the tray below the grill.
-If you are using a charcoal grill, allow the coals to completely cool off before disposing them in a metal container.
+If you use a charcoal grill, let the coals completely cool off before disposing them in a metal container.

 If you use a gas grill and the flame goes out, turn the grill and the gas off, then wait at least five minutes to re-light it.
 When lighting the grill, if it doesn't light immediately, turn off the gas and wait for it to dissipate before trying again.
 The build-up of gas in the grill could cause a dangerous flare-up or explosion when lit.